This Turtle Popcorn Gone Wild is made with chocolate popcorn, pecans, toffee bits and caramel. It is a chocolate lovers dream come true.

 - Now remove from the heat, add cold butter.

-- Now stir in the heavy cream.
+- Stir in the heavy cream.
 You may return the pan to low heat if the mixture is not smoothing out right away.

 - Now add the vanilla and the salt.
 Stir this until it's smooth.